 There is a particular kind of kindness that appears in some adults in their second half of life that does not appear in their younger counterparts.
 The kindness is not, on close examination, the kind of generic warmth the wider cultural register tends to associate with older people.
 The kindness is, more specifically, a calibrated, observant kindness that seems to know things about the people it is being directed at.
 The kindness has the texture of having understood something rather than the texture of having decided to be nice.

 The standard cultural framing tends to interpret this kindness as softening.
-The framing assumes that the older person has, by some combination of fatigue and resignation, lost the harder edges of their younger self.
+The framing assumes that the older person has, by some combination of fatigue and resignation, lost the harder edges of a younger self.
 The framing is, on close examination, almost entirely wrong.
 The older person who has developed this kind of kindness has not, in most cases, softened in any meaningful sense.
 They have, more accurately, done a particular kind of internal work that has produced a structural shift in how they relate to other people, especially to the difficult ones.

 The shift is the recognition.
 The recognition is that the difficult people the older person used to judge harshly are, on close examination, considerably more like the older person themselves than the younger version had been willing to acknowledge.
 The kindness that radiates from the older person in late life is, in some real way, the residue of this recognition.
 The kindness is not, in itself, the work.
 The kindness is what is left over once the work has been performed.